Moderate cost of living due to imported goods and island economy; cheaper than major tourist hubs but not as cheap as inland cities.

 25

-Features authentic Caribbean cuisine with fresh local seafood and produce, though the variety of international dining options is limited compared to larger hubs.
+Kingstown offers a limited but authentic Caribbean food scene with fresh local produce, fish, and street food, though variety and international options are scarce compared to larger hubs.

 π§ Yoga Studios +